 Weather or willful attacks can play havoc with transmission lines.
 Any transmission tower collapse or damage requires removing that line from service.
 Consequences range from a mere nuisance, to limiting power transfer, inability to serve load, reducing reliability, or worse.
 Often, scenarios involve multiple towers at the same time.

 Lindsey Emergency Restoration System (ERS) structures are pre-kitted, modular guyed transmission towers.
 ERS structures can be rapidly deployed to the most remote locations and be quickly assembled by any available erection method.
 Proven over 30 years, there is no faster way to get conductors back in the air, moving power.
 Lindsey ERS structures provide the time to methodically repair or replace damaged towers.

 Transmission network resiliency consists of the ability both to resist failure and to rapidly recover from failure.
-Both sides of transmission grid resiliency can be aided by pre-deployment of Lindsey SMARTLINE transmission line rating and forecasting systems (Learn More).
-A next-generation dynamic line rating (DLR) system based on continuous learning, SMARTLINE can improve grid resiliency in a way that is cost effective, while providing ongoing operational benefits when not being used for resiliency purposes, including:
+Both sides of transmission grid resiliency can be aided by pre-deployment of Lindsey SMARTLINE-TCF transmission line rating and forecasting systems (Learn More).
+Based on Lindsey’s next-generation dynamic line rating (DLR) system which incorporates continuous learning, SMARTLINE-TCF can improve grid resiliency in a way that is cost effective, while providing ongoing operational benefits when not being used for resiliency purposes, including: